hexronuspi/Language-Model/readme.md

-My first attempt in creating a GPT from scratch.
+My first attempt in creating a GPT.